epfl-ada/ada-2023-project-nada2023/docs/index.md

 As we see from above, science-fiction and thriller genres emerge as the most exported movie categories.
 This popularity can be attributed to their wide appeal, cutting-edge special effects, and often universal themes that resonate across different cultures.
 On the other hand, the World cinema and Documentary genres appear to be the least exported.
 This could be due to their niche appeal and the fact that documentaries and World cinema movies often delve into culturally specific subjects, which might not translate as effectively to international audiences.

+Now, let's explore the genres that dominate exports from each continent and identify which genres are most popular among viewers in these regions.

 <div class="responsive-iframe">
     <iframe src="plots/pie_chart_exported.html"></iframe>
 </div>